-Cylindrical cores were extracted from six corals, two at each of three sites (Asan, Agat, and Apra Harbor; Fig 2.1) between April 26 and April 28, 2012.
-These locations were selected due to their proximity to War in the Pacific National Historical Park which was the target area of the grant funding the project.
+Cylindrical cores were extracted from six corals, two at each of three sites on the western coast of Guam (Asan, Agat, and Apra Harbor; Fig 2.1 and Fig. 2.2) from April 26 through April 28, 2012.
 Each specific coral that was selected is among the tallest living massive Porites colonies available in each area in order to provide the longest climate record possible.
 Metadata for each colony can be found in Appendix A. Photographs of the overall morphology of the coral (Appendix A) and a skeleton chip at least three centimeters in diameter were collected for species identification.
-Professor Richard Randall confirmed the identification of all six corals as Porites lutea.
+Professor Richard Randall confirmed the identification of all six corals as P. lutea.

-One core, eight centimeters in diameter, was extracted from each coral using a pneumatic drill.
+One core, 8 cm in diameter, was extracted from each coral using a pneumatic drill.
 The specifications of the drill can be found in Bell et al. (2011b).
 Cores were extracted from the center of the highest part of the coral colony through the vertical plane.
 The length of the cores ranged from about 50 cm to 136 cm.

-After the cores were collected, each core was rinsed in freshwater to remove debris from the drilling.
+After the cores were collected, each core was rinsed in freshwater to remove live coral tissue and debris from the drilling.
 The cores were then measured and photographed.
-Each core was dried overnight, packed in bubble wrap, and transported to the USGS headquarters in Santa Cruz, CA by Dr. Nancy Prouty.
+Each core was dried overnight, packed in bubble wrap, and transported to the USGS Pacific Coastal and Marine Science Center in Santa Cruz, CA by Dr. Nancy Prouty.
 From Santa Cruz, the cores were shipped and transported for density and metal analyses as discussed below.